-Securities: The securities being offered pursuant to this Offering are 10% unsecured Bonds.
+Securities: The securities being offered pursuant to this Offering are 1-Year 8% unsecured bonds ("8% Bonds") and 3-Year 9% unsecured bonds ("9% Bonds", and together with the 8% Bonds, the "Bonds").
 The price of each Bond is \$1,000.
-The minimum number of Bonds that must be purchased by a Subscriber is five (5) Bonds requiring a minimum investment of \$5,000.
+The minimum number of Bonds of either class that must be purchased by a Subscriber is five (5) Bonds, requiring a minimum investment of \$5,000.
 There is no maximum number of Bonds allocated to any Subscriber.
+At the time of purchase, the Subscribers must elect to purchase either 8% Bonds or 9% Bonds, or both, subject to purchasing at least five (5) of each class that the Subscriber elected to purchase.

-Interest: At the time of purchase, the Subscribers shall elect one of the following two options in respect of the 10% interest payable on the Bonds:
+Interest: At the time of purchase, the Bondholders may elect one of the following two options in respect of the interest rate payable on the Bonds (either 8% or 9%, depending on the Bonds purchased):